Why a traditional test drive just doesn't cut it anymore

 To be fair, a short test drive does tell you some things.
 You'll notice if the car pulls sharply to one side.
 You'll hear an obvious knock or rattle.
 You'll feel if the brakes are pulling or spongy.
 You can check whether the air conditioning works, whether the infotainment pairs quickly, whether the seat adjusts to where you need it.

-These are not nothing.
+These aren't nothing.
 But they're also not the things that determine whether a car is right for your life.

 What it can't tell you

 The used car test drive at a traditional dealership is almost never long enough to simulate the conditions you'll actually drive in.
-It doesn't tell you how the car performs on a long motorway run, or in stop-start Sydney traffic at 8am, or on the highway stretch between towns.
-It doesn't tell you how the boot fits your weekly shop, or whether the rear seats have enough legroom for your kids on a school run.
+It doesn't tell you how the car performs on long drives or in stop-start Sydney traffic at 8am.
+It doesn't tell you how the boot handles your weekly shop, or whether the rear seats have enough legroom for your kids on a school run.

 And it doesn't tell you how the car feels after you've owned it for a week.
-After the novelty has settled, after you've made the same commute four times, after you've loaded it up for a weekend trip and understood how it lives in your life.
+After the novelty has worn off, after you've made the same commute multiple times, after you've loaded it up for weekend activities and understood how it fits into your daily life.

-There's also the environmental problem.
+Enter, the environmental problem.
 A rushed test drive under observation, with the clock running, is not the same as driving a car when it's yours.
-Research into the used car buying process consistently identifies an inadequate test drive, often just a quick loop around the block, as a red flag in the dealership experience.
+It’s an inadequate test drive, as a red flag in the traditional dealership experience.
 It compresses the assessment window in a way that benefits the seller, not the buyer.

 The inspection question